ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     .. param:: psa_algorithm_t alg
         The standalone key agreement algorithm to compute: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_STANDALONE_KEY_AGREEMENT(alg)` is true.
     .. param:: const psa_key_attributes_t * attributes
-        The attributes for the new key.
+        The attributes for the key to be output on completion.

-        This function uses the attributes as follows:
+        The following attributes are required for all keys:

-        *   The key type must be one of `PSA_KEY_TYPE_DERIVE`, `PSA_KEY_TYPE_RAW_DATA`, `PSA_KEY_TYPE_HMAC`, or `PSA_KEY_TYPE_PASSWORD`.
+        *   The key type, which must be one of `PSA_KEY_TYPE_DERIVE`, `PSA_KEY_TYPE_RAW_DATA`, `PSA_KEY_TYPE_HMAC`, or `PSA_KEY_TYPE_PASSWORD`.

             Implementations must support the `PSA_KEY_TYPE_DERIVE` and `PSA_KEY_TYPE_RAW_DATA` key types.

-        *   The size of the returned key is always the bit-size of the shared secret, rounded up to a whole number of bytes.
+        The following attributes must be set for keys used in cryptographic operations:

+        *   The key permitted-algorithm policy, see :secref:`permitted-algorithms`.
+        *   The key usage flags, see :secref:`key-usage-flags`.

+        The following attributes must be set for keys that do not use the default volatile lifetime:

+        *   The key lifetime, see :secref:`key-lifetimes`.
+        *   The key identifier is required for a key with a persistent lifetime, see :secref:`key-identifiers`.

+        The following attributes are optional:

-            The key size in ``attributes`` can be zero; if it is nonzero, it must be equal to the output size of the key agreement, in bits.
+        *   If the key size is nonzero, it must be equal to the output size of the key agreement, in bits.

             The output size, in bits, of the key agreement is :code:`8 * PSA_RAW_KEY_AGREEMENT_OUTPUT_SIZE(type, bits)`, where ``type`` and ``bits`` are the type and bit-size of ``private_key``.

-        *   The key permitted-algorithm policy is required for keys that will be used for a cryptographic operation, see :secref:`permitted-algorithms`.
-        *   The key usage flags define what operations are permitted with the key, see :secref:`key-usage-flags`.
-        *   The key lifetime and identifier are required for a persistent key.

         .. note::
             This is an input parameter: it is not updated with the final key attributes.
             The final attributes of the new key can be queried by calling `psa_get_key_attributes()` with the key's identifier.

     .. return:: psa_status_t
     .. retval:: PSA_SUCCESS